benlk/espionage-parties/snowden/props/summoning-grid.md

 flavor text goes here

 - [x] set it up
-- [ ] complete by surrounding it with christmas lights from upstairs
+- [ ] complete by filling the five slots with souls

 -----